 I just received a ticket and don't know what to do?

 Sign under either the guilty (part a) or not guilty (part b) portion of the ticket and send the ticket to the Court that is written on the ticket.
 You can find the Court and address on the left hand side of the ticket above the large print.
 If you plead guilty, we will notify you by mail as to the fine and surcharge.
-If you plead not guilty, we will notify you by mail as to the date you will be scheduled to appear for a pre-trial conference with the District Attorney's office.
+If you plead not guilty, we will notify you by mail on how to proceed thru the Cayuga County District Attorney's office to request a reduction or at your request a bench trial can be scheduled.

 PLEASE NOTE: If you have been charged with a misdemeanor, your appearance at Court is mandatory and you cannot plead by mail.
 If you fail to appear, a warrant may be issued for your arrest.